su2code/su2code.github.io/_tutorials/multiphysics/Unsteady_FSI_Python/Dynamic_FSI_Python.md

 You can find the resources for this tutorial in [this folder](https://github.com/su2code/Tutorials/tree/master/multiphysics/unsteady_fsi_python) of the [Tutorials repository](https://github.com/su2code/Tutorials).
 There is a [matlab file](https://github.com/su2code/Tutorials/tree/master/multiphysics/unsteady_fsi_python/Main_Compare.m) that can be used to produce validation data with Theodorsen theory and the [mesh file](https://github.com/su2code/Tutorials/tree/master/multiphysics/unsteady_fsi_python/airfoil.su2).

 In the [main directory](https://github.com/su2code/Tutorials/tree/master/multiphysics/unsteady_fsi_python), there are other 5 subdirectories containing the configuration files and structural models for the different Mach numbers.
 Please do not mix those files as the structural models and configurations are different at the different aerodynamic conditions.

+Before starting this tutorial, please be sure to have compiled SU2 with the python wrapper enabled.
+Further, two packages are required that can be downloaded from your package manager: libspatialindex and petsc, with their python counterparts rtree and petsc4py.

 ### Background